RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ---

-Before getting started with this step, confirm your **route URL of Jaeger** and we will use the following step to create the tracing configuration.
+Before getting started with this step, confirm your `route Collector URL of Jaeger` and we will use the following step to create the tracing configuration.
 You can find out the URL in OpenShift Console or use the `oc` command as here:

 ![jaeger_ui]({% image_path jaeger-collector-route.png %})